-In this blog we briefly describe the similarities and differences between the two main types of electron microscopes: Transmission Electron Microscope (TEM) and the Scanning Electron Microscope (SEM).
+We briefly describe the similarities and differences between the two main types of electron microscopes: TEMs (transmission electron microscopes) and SEMs (scanning electron microscopes).

-In this blog, we will answer the questions "How does an electron lens work?
-And which kind of lenses exist?
-How are lenses combined to form an electron column?" and give a general insight into the working principle of an electron column.
+We answer the questions: “How does an electron lens work?
+Which kinds of lenses exist?
+How are lenses combined to form an electron column?”
+We also provide a general insight into the working principles of an electron column.